rubiojr/ergs/docs/datasources/datadis.md

 [datasources.datadis.config]
 username = 'your-datadis-username'  # Required
 password = 'your-datadis-password'  # Required
+cups = ''  # Optional: Comma-separated list of CUPS to filter
 ```

 ### Configuration Parameters

 - **username** (required): Your Datadis account username
 - **password** (required): Your Datadis account password
+- **cups** (optional): Comma-separated list of CUPS identifiers to filter which supplies to fetch.
+If not set or empty, fetches data for all supplies in the account.
+Example: `'ES0021000000000001AA,ES0021000000000002BB'`
 - **interval**: How often to fetch data (default: 24h).
 Since consumption data is typically updated daily, fetching more frequently is not recommended.

 ## Data Collection